 In this case, the manager chooses all three mitigation strategies with targeted inspections implemented immediately.
 Over time, the manager will investigate root cause, will update the airport's FOD prevention training, and will communicate the FOD hazard to tenants.

 The manager completes the five SRM steps and documents the processes and determinations on the appropriate templates following the airport's SRM guidelines.
 Finally, the manager adds an entry to the hazard reporting system to follow up in two weeks to review the self-inspection and targeted inspection reports to verify whether mitigations are working.

 This proposal would require a certificate holder to ensure safety risk mitigations developed through the airport's SRM process are adequate, and the airport's SMS is functioning effectively.
-The key outcome of safety assurance is continuous improvement of the airport's operational safety.
+The key outcome of safety Start Printed Page 62016assurance is continuous improvement of the airport's operational safety.
 The proposal would require the certificate holder to:

 - Develop and implement a means for monitoring safety performance;

 - Establish and maintain a hazard reporting system that provides a means for reporter confidentiality; and

 - Develop and implement a process for reporting pertinent safety information and data to the accountable executive on a regular basis.